 A state full of natural wonders and eye-catching landscapes, North Carolina’s abundance of state parks and bodies of water makes it a perfect location for an overnight camping trip.
-Home to both a beautiful coast with soft dunes and flat plains and rugged mountain vistas, here you can pitch a tent and have an adventure of enjoying the outdoors and stargazing up at the Milky Way.
+Home to both a beautiful coast with soft dunes and flat plains and rugged mountain vistas, here you can pitch a tent and have an adventure of enjoying the outdoors on a scenic hike and stargazing up at the Milky Way.
 From beachside camping to pitching a tent sky high in the mountains, here are some of the best places to go camping in North Carolina.

 If you’re looking for a real backpacking experience out in nature, then the remote Linville Gorge is the place to go.
 Located in North Carolina’s Pisgah National Forest, this massive deep-cut gorge plunges almost 2,000 feet deep.
 Stretching across 12 miles, here you’ll find rock formations, canyon walls, and the beautiful Linville Falls waterfalls.
 A perfect place for campers who want to spend their days on the trail, here you can chase waterfalls, discover summit views and catch memorable sunset views from Shortoff Mountain.
 Campsites are available on-trail near the summits.